Using Coconut (Cream, Milk and Desiccated) in Indian Cooking

 The first filter contains the most fat content resulting in a much thicker creamier product which is the coconut cream.
 With each respective filter after this the amount of fat decreases creating more of a coconut milk.

 The has a higher fat content and is richer and thicker then coconut milk.
 Essentially this is the solid cream that rises to the top of the can.
-It's made with about four parts shredded coconut to one
+It's made by simmering about four parts shredded coconut to one part water or milk until frothy and then staining it through a cheesecloth.

 This is much more liquid in consistency a bit like cows milk.
 This is made with roughly one part water to one part shredded coconut and have a lower fat content.
 It is used a great deal in Thai cuisine.